 After a long winter, San Francisco is awakening and welcoming visitors again.
 When you are ready, there are plenty of fun things to do in San Francisco right now.
 Most all restaurants, parks, museums, trails, and San Francisco city tours of iconic attractions like the Golden Gate Bridge are open and operating like never before.

 If you are confused by the colored tiers and what there is to do in San Francisco today—you are not alone.
 In this post, we will clarify a few things, so you know what to expect in the San Francisco Bay Area if you visit this Spring.
-We will update this blog as things change so check back as your travel date approaches.
+We will update this blog as things change so check back as your travel date approaches to choose the right San Francisco tour for you.

 What’s Open in San Francisco